Section 904(a) states, “Every employer shall be liable for and shall secure the payment to his employees of the compensation payable ….”

 You have two choices.
 Buy insurance from an insurance carrier authorized by the Secretary of Labor to write Longshore Act coverage.
 Or obtain authorization from the Secretary of Labor as a self-insurer.

-How do you become self-insured?
+Here's how you can become self insured.
 You complete Form LS-271, Application for Self-Insurance, which, along with the supporting documentation, goes to the Division of Longshore and Harbor Workers’ Compensation’s National Office at the U.S. Department of Labor, 200 Constitution Ave., NW, Room C-4315, Washington, DC 20210.

 What is the supporting documentation?